escape-llc/yet-another-chart-component/README.md

 # Screen Shot
 This is the current demo chart in the solution (subject to last-minute tweaking):
 ![yacc demo screen shot](http://escape-technology-llc.com/mobile/wp-content/gallery/main/yacc-chart-demo-8.png)

-# Demo Application
-This is coming to Windows Store; watch for a link here when the submission process is complete.

 # More Info
 Please check out the [Wiki](../../wiki) to learn more about the guts of YACC and rendering and linear algebra in general!